Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- Stafford's 185.2 passing yards per game in four matchups against the Buccaneers are 95.3 less than yards than his over/under in Sunday's game.
+- Stafford averages 185.2 passing yards per game in four matchups against the Buccaneers, 95.3 fewer yards his over/under in Sunday's game.

-- Stafford has two multi-TD games over those outings against the Buccaneers, and threw multiple TD passes against them in one matchup.
+- Stafford has two multi-TD games over those contests against the Buccaneers, and threw multiple TD passes against them in one matchup.

 - Note: Stafford's stats vs. Buccaneers date back to 2016.